zainabdnaya/zainabdnaya/README.md

 <!--## Here are some ideas to get you started:
  -->
 <!--   ![](https://komarev.com/ghpzvc/?username=zainabdnaya) -->
-- Member of 01 technical support team [Flying bocal squad 🛫] local system admin
+- Member of 01 technical support team Flying bocal squad 🛫 local system admin
 - 🎯 I’m currently studying at 1337 School 👩🏻‍💻
--  👩🏻‍🏫A Bachelor degree in Applied Mathematics
+-  👩🏻‍🏫A Bachelor's degree in Applied Mathematics
 - Ask me about C, C++, SQL, Js, Python, GoLang </br>
 - How to reach me: zainabdnaya@gmail.com</br>
 - Fun fact: coding is lifestyle</br>